Nova1422/plugins/myplugins/unlock.hai.reveal/README.md

-In 0.10.0 HR was disabled, and restricted to just the intro, in 0.10.1, Two starting missions for HR, that is, Hai Leaks Response 1 and 2, were removed, That meant HR could no longer be triggered at more
+In 0.10.0 HR was disabled, and restricted to just the intro, in 0.10.1, Two starting missions for HR, that is, Hai Leaks Response 1 and 2, were removed, That meant HR could no longer be triggered any more

 this plugin adds Hai Leaks Response 1 and 2, and re enables the disabled mission, letting you play the HR line